Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

 “The introverts did best when the background noise was softer, and the extroverts, when the background noise was louder,” she explains.

 On the other hand, some of us are so used to being around noise and sound that we crave it.
 Think of the stereotype of the city dweller who panics in the countryside.

 “Sound waves are a stimulant,” says George Prochnik, author of In Pursuit of Silence: Listening for Meaning in a World of Noise.
-“My thesis is that, living day in and day out with that extra shot of stimulation, people have gotten physiologically addicted to it.”
+“My thesis is that people have gotten physiologically addicted to living day in and day out with that extra shot of stimulation.”

 Studies show that long-term exposure to environmental noise impairs cardiovascular function, the ability to learn, and immunity.
 Noise has been linked to high blood pressure, heart disease, and stroke, as well as anxiety, reduced attention span, and other mental-health issues.

-Another study that examined 3.6 million people near Heathrow Airport, which is outside London, found that those who lived with the highest levels of aircraft noise had a 10 to 20 percent higher risk of hospital admissions, as well as death from stroke, heart disease, and cardiovascular disease.
+Another study that examined 3.6 million people near Heathrow Airport, which is outside London, found that those who lived with the highest levels of aircraft noise had a significantly higher risk of hospital admissions, as well as death from stroke, heart disease, and cardiovascular disease.

 Short of walking around with a sound meter, how can you tell whether an environment is dangerously loud?
 Easy, says Gershon: “If you have to shout while speaking to someone within arm’s distance, the noise around you may be doing damage.”